 The Centre for Architecture and Built Environment Research (CABER) have projects in facilities management, conservation, sustainable buildings and related studies.
 See how our current and past projects make a difference.

 Achieving urban flood resilience in an uncertain future

 The project aims to enable the co-ordinated planning, design and operation of closely coupled urban water systems necessary to achieve transformative change in urban flood risk and water management.

 It investigates how planning, design, operation and organisation of both existing and new urban water systems might be envisaged and transformed in order to deliver multiple benefits (including flood resilience) under flood, normal.
 This includes UWE Bristol research that explores citizens' interactions with blue-green and grey infrastructure.
 Specifically to demonstrate how citizens’ priorities and the reality of their lifestyles, communities, and neighbourhoods affect their understanding of and support for B/G+G (Blue-Green and Grey) innovation.
-Read more about this project.

 Research on the past and future of retail real estate investment.
-Find out more information about this project.

 Critical Urban Buildings Emergency Response (CUBER)

 CUBER is an intelligent decision support system to support critical built facilities emergency preparedness and response to extreme urban buildings emergency response.

 Delivering municipal services through effective procurement of local infrastructure